gardenlinux/gardenlinux/docs/01_developers/bare_container.md

   ```

 ### bare-sapmachine
-- **Description**: Customized for SAP applications, ensuring compatibility and optimized performance.
+Customized for SAP applications, ensuring compatibility and optimized performance.
 - **Features**:
   - Necessary libraries and binaries for SAP included.
   - Optimized for sapmachine.